SabaL-art/Github-Profile-Analyzer/README.md

 # GitHub Profile Analyzer

-A terminal-based Python application that fetches and analyzes a GitHub user's public profile using the GitHub REST API.
-The program generates a clean, colorful report with profile information, repository statistics, and programming language usage.
+A terminal-based Python application that fetches live data from the GitHub REST API and generates a detailed report for any public GitHub profile.
+It presents profile information, repository statistics, and programming language usage in a clean, colorful terminal interface powered by **Rich**.

+Whether you're curious about your own profile or someone else's, this tool provides a quick overview of their public GitHub presence.

+---

 ## Features

-* 📄 Displays profile information
+### 🪪 Profile Information

+Displays important account details, including:

 * Name
 * Account type
 * Account creation date
 * Last profile update
-  * Email (if public)
+* Public email
 * Bio
 * Company
 * Location
 * Hireable status

-* 📊 Displays GitHub statistics
+### 📊 GitHub Statistics

+Shows key account statistics such as:

 * Public repositories
 * Public gists
 * Followers
 * Following

-* 🗃️ Repository analysis
+### 🗃️ Repository Analysis

+Analyzes all available public repositories (up to 100) and reports:

 * Total repositories
-  * Original vs forked repositories
+* Original vs. forked repositories
 * Most starred repository
 * Most forked repository
 * Most used programming language
 * Average repository size

-* 💻 Programming language report
+### 💻 Programming Language Breakdown

+Displays:

 * Languages used across repositories
-  * Percentage distribution
+* Percentage distribution of each language
-  * Visual bar chart in the terminal
+* Terminal-based visual bar chart

-* 🎨 Rich terminal interface using the `rich` library.
+### 🎨 Rich Terminal Interface

+Uses the **Rich** library to display colorful, easy-to-read tables directly in the terminal.

+---

 ## Technologies Used